Paul Wong (artist)

 Paul Wong (born 20 November 1954) is a Canadian artist and curator.

 Collections

 Wong's works are in public collections including the National Gallery of Canada, the Museum of Modern Art, New York, the Canada Council Art Bank (Ottawa) and the Vancouver Art Gallery.

 Awards

+In 2003, Wong received the Trailblazer Expressions Award and was the inaugural winner.

 In 2005, Wong was a recipient of a Governor General's Awards in Visual and Media Arts.
 Wong was the Canadian Spotlight Artist and also awarded Best Canadian Film or Video at the 2008 Toronto Reel Asian International Film Festival.

 In 2016 Wong was the recipient of the Audain Prize for Lifetime Achievement in the Visual Arts.

 In 2023 he received the Outstanding Artist Award from the Federation of Gay Games, and was presented with an Honorary Doctorate of Letters from Emily Car University of Art + Design.

 In 2024 he was the recipient of the Reel Asian Fire Horse Award.

+In 2026 he won the Roderick Haig-Brown Regional Prize from the BC and Yukon Book Prizes for Enemy Alien: Tamio Wakayama, his guidebook to the Vancouver Art Gallery's retrospective exhibit of the photographic art of Tamio Wakayama.

 Other media

 Wong plays the "Wiry Man" in Season 3, Episode 19 of The X-Files, Hell Money (originally aired 29 March 1996).